-- the type of browser used (e.g. Internet Explorer or Firefox).
+- the type of browser used (eg. Internet Explorer, Firefox).

-A cookie is a small text file a server puts on your hard-drive that shows you have come to our websites a second time, third time, fourth time and so on.
+The browser information is tracking using cookies.
+A cookie is a small text file a server puts on your hard-drive that shows you have come to our website a second time, third time, fourth time and so on.

 - we record your email address

 - we only use your email address for the reasons you gave it

 - unless you ask us to, we won’t add your email address to other mailing lists.

 If you give us other personal information when using an online form or email, we will only:

 - collect it by lawful and fair means

 - collect it from you personally with your consent